The following post is from Katie of Kitchen Stewardship: Our Bradley Method Birth Plan

 Environment — we would like:

-- To bring music.
+- Bring music.

-- Have the lights dimmed.
+- Have the lights dimmed

-- Our own camera in delivery room.
+- Our own camera is in the delivery room.

 - To have the husband and wife together at all times; no other family/visitors present at birth.